-2.7.4 Employee and Safety Representatives
+2.7.11 Employee and Safety Representatives

 The importance of employee involvement and the role played by Trade Union representatives appointed under The Safety Representatives and Committees Regulations 1977 is recognised.
 The appointment of employee representatives and/or trade union representatives will be encouraged.
-Assistance will be provided to those representatives so they can reasonably carry out their functions.
+Assistance will be provided to those representatives so they can reasonably carry out their functions as detailed in regulations.